Motor scooters are fun to ride, get up to 100 miles per gallon, squeeze into tiny parking slots and are, well, just so darn cute.

 Depending on the scooter's engine size and state insurance requirements, you may be legally required to purchase liability coverage, Liability insurance covers others' damage and injuries if you cause an accident, but doesn't provide any protection for your own property.

-Taranda says most scooter policies written for Allstate are full coverage policies, which include liability, collision and comprehensive insurance.
+Taranda says most scooter policies written for Allstate are full coverage policies, which include not only liability but the coverage types that pay for repairs or replacement of the scooter after an accident. insurance.
 Collision insurance covers the scooter if it's damaged in a traffic accident, and comprehensive covers theft or damage from causes other than a traffic accident, such as a natural disaster.